Can't Tame Her

 "Can't Tame Her" is a song by Swedish singer and songwriter Zara Larsson.
 It was released as the lead single from her fourth studio album, Venus (2024), on 26 January 2023 through Sommer House and Epic.
 It was written by Larsson, MNEK, Karl Ivert and Kian Sang, and produced by the Swedish duo MTHR (Ivert and Sang).
 The song has been certified gold in the United Kingdom and Denmark, and platinum in Sweden.
 It received widespread critical acclaim from music critics, who praised the sound, production, lyrics and Larsson's vocal performance.

 Background and promotion

 Beginning in December 2022, Larsson posted snippets of the song on her TikTok and Twitter accounts, with the Official Charts Company calling the song an "effervescent 80s synth banger" that sounds "like a brilliant mash-up of The Weeknd's mammoth hit 'Blinding Lights' and Ava Max's overlooked rammer 'Maybe You're the Problem'".
 Larsson officially announced the song and its release date on 12 January 2023 through her social media accounts.

 Larsson performed the song live for the first time on 27 January at the Swedish award show P3 Guld.

+The song also appears in Just Dance 2024 Edition with the routine performed by Just Dance Twitch streamer littlesiha.
+Larsson acknowledged the game's routine to the song and with Larsson finding out through littlesiha's behind the scenes videos that the dances performed in game are done by real people.